 Denim needles aren't only for sewing denim.

-These needles have an extra sharp point and stiff shank, making it a strong needle for sewing tough fabrics and many layers of fabric.
+These needles have an extra sharp point and stiff shank, making it a strong needle for sewing tough fabrics and through many layers of fabric.

 Embroidery Sewing Machine Needle